The ONLINE ONLY bidding site is located at www.rapidfireauctionservice.hibid.com.

 -What is a Buyer's Premium?

-A buyer's premium is the percentage charged to the buyer configured from the "hammer price" that an item sells for.
-The amount goes to the auction house and helps cover the costs of hosting online auctions.
-This includes a monthly software user fee, a unique per-bid charge, a percentage of the auction total paid to HiBid, and advertising expenses.
-Currently our BP is at 10%.
+A buyer's premium is the percentage charged to the buyer of an auction item configured from the "hammer price" the item sells for.
+This amount goes to the auction house and helps cover the costs of hosting online auctions.
+A monthly software user fee, a unique per-bid charge, a percentage of the auction total paid to HiBid, and advertising expenses are a few of the costs of running online auctions.
+We have been informed that HiBid is raising their rates on Oct.
+1, 2021.
+Currently our BP is at 10% but this may be changed in the near future.
 Auction items are also subject to 6% KY sales tax.

 -Can you have an auctions on-site?

 Yes!
 We have access to multi-state licensed auctioneers/bid callers who can help with on-site auctions.
 Covid-19 guidelines will be followed for live, in-person auctions.
 Along with a commission, expenses can include additional auctioneers, clerks, cashiers, ring men, set-up/clean-up staff, and advertising fees.
 A portable toilet and food should also be considered.
-The owner of the property where the auction is held should have adequate insurance to cover the auction company and multiple bidders who attend the on-site auction.
+The owner of the property where the auction is to be held should have adequate insurance to cover the auction company, outside contractors, and multiple bidders who attend the on-site auction.

 -How soon do my items go to online auction?

-It depends on the items.
+It depends on the items and where we are in the auction process.
 Rapid Fire deals with multiple consignors who may have similar items to auction.
 In order to appeal to a variety of online bidders, auction items may be pulled from several consignors to make up an online auction.
 Seasonal items typically sell better closer to the opening of the season.
+We greatly appreciate your items being clean and ready for the cataloging process.

 -Are there items you won't accept?